-It requires energy to start most chemical reactions.
+It requires energy to start a chemical reaction.
 Enzymes are proteins that catalyze a reaction.
-In other words, they decrease the amount of energy it takes to make something start happening.
-Enzymes are very specific.
-Each type will support a specific reaction in a specific environment.
+In other words, they decrease the amount of energy it takes to start a chemical reaction, but they aren't consumed in the process.
+Each type of enzyme will support a specific reaction in a specific environment.